ActionCloud/sort-forks-action/README.md

 Sort Forks Action can help to sort forked repos by last updated date to find those most active repos you may get new update from them.

+There're two use situations:

+1. You add the Action in the parent repo to track those active forked repos
+2. You add the Action in one of your forked repo to track the parent repo and other forked repos

 ## Usage

 ```yaml